microsoft/vcpkg-docs/vcpkg/consume/binary-caching-local.md

 When using the [`files`](../users/binarycaching.md#files) backend, you can use filesystem directories to store your binary packages, including network locations.

+In this tutorial, you'll create two binary cache locations, one with read-write access and a second one with only read access.

+Create the two binary cache locations (substitute with any locations of your choosing):

 ::: zone pivot="os-windows"

 ```PowerShell